The most current information regarding coronavirus in Bali

 This article is constantly being updated.
 Here we collect the most recent updates.

-UPDATE: Bali will open for foreign tourists on September 11, 2020 (according to information from the Governor of Bali, Wayan Koster).
+UPDATE: Most likely Bali will not open to foreign tourists until the end of 2020 (according to Bali Governor Wayan Koster).

 UPDATE: from June 15, 2020 Emirates begins to operate Dubai-Jakarta-Dubai flights.